The rules for this league are extremely lengthy, but are needed to make the league as fair as possible. Please take the time to read through them.

 After the draft, there will be many NFL players not taken by any fantasy teams and they will stand as free agents.
 You can pick up these players and drop players on your team as long as your roster still meets all requirements.
 You can only obtain free agents during times when transactions are open.

 During any period where transactions are allowed, teams can trade players with other teams.
-The only restriction on trades is that both teams have to agree, and both teams must let me know they agree.
-Lastly, should an uneven trade be made (ex. trading 1 player for 2 players) then immediately after the trade, the team that received less players must pick up enough to fill their roster, and the team that received more players must drop enough to get back down to a valid roster.
+However, a player who has already played his game in the current week or will be playing on that day cannot be included in the trade.
+Both teams have to agree, and both teams must let me know they agree.
+Should an uneven trade be made (ex. trading 1 player for 2 players) then immediately after the trade, the team that received less players must pick up enough to fill their roster, and the team that received more players must drop enough to get back down to a valid roster.
 Trades can be canceled by the Co-Commish if it is felt that the trade is uneven and one team is trying to give another team an unfair advantage.
 This is completely at the discretion of the Co-Commish.
 Once a trade is officially agreed on, it must be announced via E-mail to everyone in the league.
 The teams who made the trade are not required to do so, as long as they have e-mailed the Co-Commish.
 If they do not, then it will be the responsibility of the Co-Commish to E-mail the league to announce the trade.
 Teams may trade draft picks or players for draft picks on draft day, but only on draft day.
 You cannot make a trade for draft picks in future seasons.
-You also cannot make a trade unless all parts of the trade will be taking place immediately.
-This means you cannot trade for a player to be named later or have part of the trade take place one week and the remainder of the trade take place in a future week.
+If a bye week would impact one of the players within a discussed trade, a trade can take place over a two week period.
+However, both teams must have a valid complete roster in each week of the trade.
+Therefore, if a trade is scheduled to take place over a two week period, the second week of the trade must include the same number of players being traded from each team.
+In other words, you can not have the second week of the trade be contingent on a team picking up a free agent or dropping a player.

 The scoring system may change from year to year based on votes.
 However, the scoring system will always be linked to the front page of the web site.